snek152/SwordSelection/README.md

 This is my first Minecraft mod for Forge.
 Once it is working and stable, you can find compiled releases on Github and CurseForge.

+Make sure to use Forge Modloader build 36.1.0 or above, otherwise the mod may not work properly.

 I will consider making a Fabric port for 1.16 and/or 1.17.

 A 1.17 port is planned for Forge.